MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Hospital fees

-The procedure may take between 1.5-2 hours, depending on the complexity of the surgery and is usually performed during the day.
-An overnight hospital stay will incur extra costs, and the time spent in the operating room will also have a significant influence.
+The procedure may take 1.5-2 hours, depending on the complexity of the surgery.
+An overnight hospital stay will incur extra costs, and the time spent in the operating room will also influence the cost.

 Mastopexy aftercare also comes with costs, as you will need to wear a compression garment and may need pain medication, antibiotics, and scar creams.
-This is a cost that most people do not usually think of but is important.
 Patients should be prepared for unexpected expenses, especially if they experience any potential complications.

-In some cases, patients may be eligible to have part of the costs covered by Medicare, but strict criteria surround eligibility.
-Medical or reconstructive reasons for surgery may be due to extreme breast sagging that may or may not be due to pregnancy and may also cause infections or rashes around the breast area.
-Health conditions related to breast weight can also significantly impact an individual’s quality of life and be another reason for Medicare eligibility.
+Patients may be eligible to have some of the costs covered by Medicare in certain cases, but strict criteria determine eligibility.
+Surgery for medical or reconstructive reasons may be necessary due to breast descent that leads to infections or rashes around the breast area.

 Recovery